dskrypa/cli_command_parser/docs/_src/parameters.rst

     - ``range(...)`` (a :class:`python:range` object):  Similar to the set of integers, accept any number of arguments for which ``N in range(...)`` is ``True`` for the specified range.
 Can be used, for example, to accept only an even number of arguments, such as ``range(0, 6, 2)`` to accept 0, 2, or 4 values.
-- **type**: A callable (function, class, etc.) that accepts a single string argument to be used to transform parsed argument values.
+:type: A callable (function, class, etc.) that accepts a single string argument to be used to transform parsed argument values.
 It will be used before evaluating whether the value is in ``choices``, if specified.
 If ``nargs`` accepts multiple values, then this will be called on each value individually before appending it to the list of values.
 By default, no transformation is performed, and values will be strings.
 If not specified, but a type annotation is detected, then that annotation will be used as if it was provided here.
 When both are present, this argument takes precedence.

 Options
 =======